GeoscienceAustralia/ga_sar_workflow/insar/docs/dev/LuigiWorkflowDAG.md

 ## Stack Setup ##

 The stack setup process is split across two tasks currently due to the nature of the ARD pipeline (which can work in different ways depending on parameters provided).
-The first part of the setup is managed by the `ARD` task, while the bulk of the work is undertakeb by the `InitialSetup` task located in `insar/workflow/luigi/stack_setup.py`.
+The first part of the setup is managed by the `ARD` task, while the bulk of the work is undertaken by the `InitialSetup` task located in `insar/workflow/luigi/stack_setup.py`.

-The `ARD` task essentially starts to "finalises" the .proc file, which means loading it, overriding any task-parameters that were provided to the task (these are often provided by the user as command line arguments), and validating that the proc file is valid (eg: if a stack already exists, that the .proc file is consistent with the existing stack / obeys resume or append logic).
+The `ARD` task essentially starts to "finalise" the .proc file, which means loading it, overriding any task-parameters that were provided to the task (these are often provided by the user as command line arguments), and validating that the proc file is valid (eg: if a stack already exists, that the .proc file is consistent with the existing stack / obeys resume or append logic).

 The `InitialSetup` task is responsible for setting up a stack and determining 'what' needs to be processed (as the set of products isn't well-defined until after the stack and datasets are loaded).
 This task is one of the more important tasks in the workflow in the sense that it defines 'what' is processed, as it resolves include/exclude date periods into a set of data acquisitions from the geospatial/temporal database, downloads/determines if acquisitions are valid or invalid/corrupt (removing them from the stack).